wp-plugins/nextgen-facebook/readme.txt

 * [RSS Feed from surniaulula.com](http://surniaulula.com/category/application/wordpress/wp-plugins/ngfb/feed/)

 Need help?
 See the plugin [FAQ](http://surniaulula.com/extend/plugins/nextgen-facebook/faq/), [Other Notes](http://surniaulula.com/extend/plugins/nextgen-facebook/other_notes/) or visit the [Support Forum](http://wordpress.org/support/plugin/nextgen-facebook) on WordPress.org.
 If you have the Pro version, you may also contact me by email (simply reply to the email you received when purchasing the Pro version).

+== Debugging and Problem Solving ==

+NGFB Open Graph+ followed the latest recommended WordPress coding practices, but on occasion, it may break other themes and/or plugins that do not.

+= Content Filters =

+WordPress allows plugins and themes to hook into various filters, which are then used by WordPress to expand shortcodes, etc. WordPress generally calls a filter (like 'the_content') once to expand text for the webpage.
+As a consquence, some authors mitakenly assume that their filter function will only be called once.
+WordPress filters are available to any theme and/or plugin that needs to expand text (title, excerpt, content, etc.), which NGFB Open Graph+ uses to provide a complete and accurate meta tag description (as an example).

+On the Open Graph+ Advanced settings page, you can uncheck the 'Apply Content Filters' and 'Apply Excerpt Filters' to see if your problem is related to a WordPress filter hook.
+If unchecking these options fixes your problem, you should determine which filter is at fault, and report the issue with the theme and/or plugin author.
+Using the WordPress `apply_filters()` function more than once should not break a theme and/or plugin.

+= Debug and Error Messages =

+Turning on the WordPress debug log can be highly illuminating -- your theme templates and/or plugins may be generating many errors, which you would never see unless you turn on the WordPress debug log.
+To enable the WordPress debug log, without displaying the errors to your visitors, add the following to your `wp-config.php` file.

+`
+define('WP_DEBUG', true);
+if ( defined('WP_DEBUG') && WP_DEBUG == true ) {
+	define('WP_DEBUG_LOG', true);
+	define('WP_DEBUG_DISPLAY', false);
+	@ini_set('display_errors',0);
+}
+`

+NGFB Open Graph+ can also generate debug / activity messages by ckecking the 'Add Hidden Debug Info' on the Open Graph+ Advanced settings page.
+The debug mesages will be added directly to the webpage, as HTML comments, to allow debugging remotely.
+You can also define the following constant to enable the same behavior.

+`
+define('NGFB_DEBUG', true);
+`

+If you would like to send NGFB Open Graph+ debug messages to the WordPress log file instead (or as well), you can define the following constant.

+`
+define('NGFB_WP_DEBUG', true);
+`

 == Support for Wistia Videos ==